 - 29% of Napa’s 11th graders report “binge drinking” within the past month.
 Almost half of all Napa County 11th graders (48%) have “binged” (been drunk or sick after drinking), a higher rate than California students (46%).

 These statistics confirm that our community must come together to prevent and treat underage drinking.

 Currently, Napa County has an ordinance to address youth access to alcohol on private property.
-The proposed ordinance repeals this ordinance and replaces it with one that is better aligned with best practices.
+The Proposed Ordinance (PDF) repeals this ordinance and replaces it with one that is better aligned with best practices.

 The current ordinance is limited to gatherings where alcoholic beverages are in the possession of, or being consumed by persons under age 21.
 The current ordinance does not impose civil fines for individuals found to be in violation of the code but rather, is treated like a misdemeanor.
 The current ordinance provides for cost recovery for public safety responses only where a responsible party hosts a loud and unruly gathering where alcohol is served or possessed by minors.

 The proposed ordinance has two components for violations:

 - The first component addresses loud and unruly gatherings where alcohol is served to, consumed by or in possession of underage persons.
 If law enforcement determines that an underage person was served alcohol or allowed to consume or possess alcohol they can be fined $500 for a first offense, $750 for a second offense and $1000 for a third offense.